CallAsk about same-day availabilityLog In

 Famous traitGlows blue-green under UV black light

-The striped bark scorpion is the only scorpion most Hill Country homeowners will ever encounter, and the identification is fairly reliable once you know what to look for.
+The striped bark scorpion is the only scorpion you'll likely run into in the Hill Country.
+Identifying them is pretty straightforward once you know what to look for.

 Diagnostic features: